SarahTech-alt/full-stack-treats/README.md

 ### Base Mode

-Create the routes and SQL queries necessary to respond to the requests from the client side to return all treats, add new treats, and to delete treats.
+Create the routes and SQL queries necessary to respond to the requests from the client side to return all treats, add new treats, delete treats, and edit treat descriptions.

 You will need: